homeopathy-uk/homeopathyuk-website/content/posts/about-homeopathy-uk-dummy.md

 Homeopathy UK was founded in 1902 as the British Homeopathic Association.
 We are the United Kingdom’s leading homeopathic charity committed to the promotion and practice of homeopathy.

+**Our mission**

+to build greater awareness and use of homeopathy as an effective healthcare choice

+to promote homeopathy and its practice

+to fund research and training for homeopathic practitioners and medical professionals

+to ensure that government, decision makers and healthcare professionals understand the benefits of homeopathy

 **How we can help**

 We believe that everyone has the right to high-quality homeopathic healthcare and we offer subsidised treatment from our network of low-cost charitable clinics {LINK TO CLINICS PAGES}.